-David Politis is a strategic marketing / communications professional with proven success at assessing corporate needs, crafting breakthrough publicity, public relations, marketing and communications programs, and driving action in the marketplace to increase corporate value.
+David Politis is a Utah-based “Fractional” Marketing Executive with proven success at assessing corporate needs, crafting breakthrough publicity, public relations, marketing and communications programs, and driving action in the marketplace to increase corporate value.

 For 30+ years, David has defined and directed campaigns that have helped his clients and employers realize over $1.1 billion in increased valuations through Public Offerings, IPOs, increased share prices, mergers, acquisitions, debt offerings, and venture capital, strategic and private financings.

 As Chief Marketing Officer for MULTIVOICE, he led the renaming, rebranding and new marketing and corporate communications efforts for the firm from Fall 2014 through Spring 2016.
 Prior to joining MULTIVOICE, David was CMO for Xi3 Corporation, an emerging startup he helped grow from 4 to 100 employees within three years.
 During his tenure with Xi3 (and its predecessor company, ISYS Technologies, Inc.), David:

 Prior to joining ISYS / Xi3, David served as a full-time public relations, investor relations, marketing and communications consultant to hundreds of high-tech, biotech, healthcare and outdoor/recreation companies ranging from multinationals like SANYO, Schwinn, GTE and Apple to midsize enterprises and emerging start-ups.

 From 1990 to 2010, he ran Politis Communications, one of the leading boutique high-tech and life science PR/IR/Marcom agencies in the Rocky Mountain region.
 In addition, he also formed and ran SOAR Communications from 2004 to 2009, a marketing agency focused on the Sports, Outdoor, Athletics and Recreation markets.